 Mr. Beals previously entered into an offer letter with Ghost Management Group, LLC, dated July 31, 2015.
-Pursuant to the terms of the offer letter, Mr. Beals's current annual base salary is \$600,000.
-Mr. Beals also is eligible to participate in the employee benefit plans generally available to our employees and maintained by us.
+Pursuant to the terms of the offer letter, Mr. Beals' annual base salary was \$600,000.
+Mr. Beals also was eligible to participate in the employee benefit plans generally available to our employees and maintained by us.